Finger paint of memory dips my ego in the knowledge

 Old verbiage recollecting a mother in law

-A five year old’s words about punching a pillow to pretend it is the judge
+A five year old’s words about punching a pillow to pretend it is the

 That makes you go with daddy